ndurvasula/OpenKPD/docs/docs/simulators.md

 ![batch](batch.png)

 The batch simulator takes one argument: the number of days to simulate.
 It returns three objects.
 First, it outputs a file `data.csv` which consists of a list of patients that exited the exchange, along with their outcomes.
 Next, it returns two objects: `terminal.pool` and `terminal.poolgen`.
-These latter two files can be used to sample patient trajecgtories that begin at the end of batch simulation (see[Trajectory Simulation](#trajectory-simulation) for more information).
+These latter two files can be used to sample patient trajecgtories that begin at the end of batch simulation (see [Trajectory Simulation](#trajectory-simulation) for more information).

 To run the batch simulator, open a terminal in the same directory as `OpenKPD.jar` and enter the following command: